Starting Seeds Indoors - Diane's Flower Seeds

 Seed Starting Equipment

-2. Sterilized seed starting mix -- I use Black Gold seedling mix.
+2. Sterilized seed starting mix.
 Don't use regular potting soil, which is too coarse.
 Never use garden soil.
 Avoid peat pellets because they tend to stay soggy, which causes damping-off disease.

 Indoor Seed Starting Tips